How is electricity generated using solar?

 Both are generated through the use of solar panels, which range those found on rooftops of our homes and businesses to ‘solar farms’ stretching across acres of land.

-And unlike the burning of fossil fuels, sunlight converts into power without creating harmful greenhouse gas emissions.
+And, unlike the burning of fossil fuels, sunlight converts into power without creating harmful greenhouse gas emissions.

 Solar panels generate a direct current of electricity.
 This is then passed through an inverter to convert it into an alternating current, which is funnelled into the grid, or used by homes and businesses which have panels installed.

-They’re different to rooftop solar systems in that they are designed for solar energy generation that feeds directly into the grid.
+There are also large-scale installations where solar panels are used to harvest the sun’s power.
+These are different to rooftop solar systems in that they are designed for solar energy generation that feeds directly into the grid.
 Large solar farms can be built for one particular use – those built to power data centres for example.

-In fact, you can see real time information on how GB’s electricity is being produced, including the % of solar generation, on our free Carbon Intensity app.
-Download the app from Google Play Store and The App Store.
+You can see real time information on how GB’s electricity is being produced, including the % of solar generation, on our free Carbon Intensity app.